John-Tuesday/unverdad/README.md

+# unverdad

-Mod manager for Guilty Gear Strive
+Mod manager for Guilty Gear Strive.

-Designed primarily for Linux and written in Python 3
+Designed primarily for Linux and written in Python 3.
+Deriving inspiration from a similar project [Unverum](https://github.com/TekkaGB/Unverum), the name unverdad is just verdad, which means truth in spanish, prefixed by un.